sarahlim/react-rally/index.md

 - Need a **performant runtime** for the Web
 - But as we all know, JavaScript was designed by accident in 10 minutes and originally intended to make WordArt
+- A way to interoperate with native and low-level libraries
 - Prior art: ActiveX, NaCl, asm.js